-Emphasis: Bioengineering and Chemical Engineering Degree: Associate in Science-MRP Total Credits: 99-100
+Emphasis: Bioengineering and Chemical Engineering

+Degree: Associate in Science-MRP

-PURPOSE: The Bio/Chemical Engineering Associate in Science degree is a pre-engineering Major Related Program designed for students transferring to a four-year college or university to complete a degree in the subdiscipline of bioengineering or chemical engineering.
+PURPOSE: The Bio/Chemical Engineering Associate in Science degree is a pre-engineering Major Related Program designed for students transferring to a fouryear college or university to complete a degree in the sub-discipline of bioengineering or chemical engineering.
 Elective credits should be planned with the help of an engineering advisor and based on the requirements of the specific discipline at the baccalaureate institution the student plans to attend.
-This two-year program requires students to be ready for calculus by the second guarter of the first year.
-If you are not well prepared in high school mathematics and science, you should plan a three-year program at Centralia College in preparation for transfer to a four-year school with the main emphasis in the first year should be on strengthening your mathematics, basic sciences, communication, and reading skills.
+This two-year program requires students to be ready for calculus by the second quarter of the first year.
+If you are not well prepared in high school mathematics and science, you should plan a three-year program at Centralia College in preparation for transfer to a fouryear school with the main emphasis in the first year should be on strengthening your mathematics, basic sciences, communication, and reading skills.